SFPC/sfpc.github.io/participate.md

 In the past, we’ve received 50+ strong applications, and this time will likely be competitive as well.
 We will select participants based on a work sample, application form and a short video introduction.
 We expect to notify the applicants by the end of March.
 Participants are expected to plan their travel and we do our best to help find accommodation.

-<a href="https://docs.google.com/forms/d/164gRpg0uUAbrJ2sPeB_C-EXp0OGrRyT3owhVnzVq15E/viewform">Apply for Summer 2016</a>
+<a href="https://docs.google.com/forms/d/164gRpg0uUAbrJ2sPeB_C-EXp0OGrRyT3owhVnzVq15E/viewform" class="btn btn-primary btn-lg">Apply for Summer 2016</a>

 Feel free to reach out to us if you have questions about the school: [info@sfpc.io](mailto:info@sfpc.io)